niekverw/ukbpheno/README.md

 - Function that merges different data sources into single dataframe, where we can decide that HESIN could cause recurrent events (with an event-duration treshold?).
   - output: single dataframe with HX and FU data, and primary + secondary death.
+    1) HXn: 1/0 if disease in history, or number of events for HESIN only
+    2) HXd days until event in history
+    3) HXt: time of episode duration in history (for HESIN only, NA otherwise)
+    4) FUn: 1/0 if disease in future, or number of events for HESIN only
+    5) FUd: days until event in future
+    6) FUt: time of episode duration in history (for HESIN only, NA otherwise)
+    7) DOp: 1/0 (primary death)
+    8) Do: 1/0 Prim+Sec Death
+    9) ...

 - Function that exports dataframes to STATA format.